- Contact Us

 In 2019, we would love you to join us – or can help you to arrange your own Hope Walk!

 This is one of our most enjoyable fundraisers which you can take part in as an individual, as a small group, or something much bigger that involves all your family and friends.
 Corporate teams are welcome also.

 If you would like to arrange a Hope Walk in your local area:

 Given it’s great popularity, on Saturday 18th May 2019 at 9.30am, we will be walking and crossing 10 of London’s iconic bridges once more.
-We start on London Bridge, walk 10 kilometres and finish with a picnic in Battersea Park.
+We start on London Bridge (north side), walk 10 kilometres and finish with a picnic in Battersea Park.
 Read more and register yourself here.

 Last year, we had a great turn out for the 10k, 10 Bridges London Hope walk and were joined by over 70 walkers including five families with myotubular and centronuclear myopathy.
 It was a particularly special day and the weather was perfect too.

 You can read more about the London 10 Bridges walk here.